BOARD MEMBER BIOGRAPHIES

 Before turning to book writing he was a journalist specializing in environmental stories for a wide range of national magazines.
 He is currently the editor of Martha's Vineyard Magazine, which regularly publishes historical pieces about the Vineyard.

-He lives year-round on the Island, and has for most of the past twenty years.
+Paul lives year-round on the Island with his wife Nina Bramhall.
 He has served on the boards of the Vineyard Conservation Society and, in addition to the Museum, is currently on the board of Sail MV.

-Betsy Weinstock is an author of biography, journalism and creative nonfiction.
+Betsy Weinstock is an author of biography, journalism, and creative nonfiction.
 She writes under her maiden name, Elizabeth Hawes.
-Her most recent book, Camus, A Romance, was praised by Harper’s as “a beautiful memoir of a lifelong obsession, a peek behind the curtains at the biographer’s art, and, not least, a rich and vivid portrait of Camus himself.”
-Weinstock and her family have ties to the Vineyard going back more than 35 years; they’ve owned a home in Chilmark since 1990.
+Betsy and her family have ties to the Vineyard going back more than 35 years.
+They’ve owned a home in Chilmark since 1990.

-Weinstock is married with three children and resides in New York City and Chilmark on Martha’s Vineyard.
+Weinstock is married with three children and resides in New York City and Chilmark.